About Dublin Zoo

 In 1840, featuring 46 mammals and 72 birds donated by London Zoo, the radical decision was to throw its gates open to the public for a penny on Sundays.
 This gesture, remarkable for that time, established the affectionate relationship that still exists between Dubliners and the ‘ah-Zoo’ in the Phoenix Park.

-Now, utterly transformed, Dublin Zoo’s 28 hectares is attracting almost 1 million visitors a year.
+Now, utterly transformed, Dublin Zoo’s 28 hectares is attracting over 1 million visitors a year.
 Officially Ireland’s biggest family attraction, not only offers a great day out for all, but also a journey of learning and discovery about the world’s precious wildlife.

 Animals at Dublin Zoo live enriched lives in natural social groups, they are fit and healthy, able to breed and raise their own young.
 They can be observed in naturalistic spaces with vegetation, substrate and water features that reflects their native habitat.

 Dublin Zoo is managed by caring zoo professionals who devote their lives to the welfare and care of animals and to understanding their needs.
 They are knowledgeable about the natural habitat of the animals, diet, genetics, animal health and social grouping.

 Modern Zoos, like Dublin, adhere to strict codes of practice in animal welfare laid down by European and Global Associations.
 Through such organisations, partnerships among Zoo’s and other kindred institutions, agencies and individuals are encouraged.
 This in turn leads to opportunities for co-operative research in conservation, biological and veterinary sciences.